 Leadership messaging on the current school website is fronted by Mrs Stephanie Meikle, named as Headteacher on the Senior Leadership Team and welcome pages.
 Families should also be aware that the Ofsted report from January 2022 records Sharon Finn as Headteacher at that time, and that the school subsequently converted to an academy in late 2025 (a structural change that can take time to ripple through policies, governance, and published documents).

-The most recent published Key Stage 2 outcomes show a school that is reliably above England average across the core measures.
+The most recent published Key Stage 2 outcomes show a school with particular strength in reading and a steadier, more mixed profile across the combined core measures.

-Higher standard in reading, writing and maths: 28.67%, compared to an England average of 8%.
+Higher standard in reading, writing and maths: 10%.

 Implication for families: pupils who respond well to clear structures and consistent practice in literacy and maths should do well here.
 Those who need extra stretch at the top end also appear to be catered for, given the high proportion achieving the higher standard.
 For families with a child who is strong in maths but less confident elsewhere, the pattern suggests a good chance of accelerated progress once routines bed in.